saucelabs/sauce-docs/docs/api-testing/import-postman-collection.md

 ## Importing a HAR File (RDC and VDC)

 You can import a HAR (HTTP Archive) file into API Testing to automatically generate a functional test.
-Network Traffic Capture must be enabled to use this feature.
-See [Network Traffic Capture](/mobile-apps/features/network-capture) for more information.
+Network Traffic Capture and Extended Debugging must be enabled to use this feature.
+See [Network Traffic Capture](/mobile-apps/features/network-capture) and [Enabling Extended Debugging](/insights/debug#enabling-extended-debugging) for more information.

 To import a HAR file: